 You may be able to get some guidance from listings of similar units that owners are trying to sell.
 In looking at these listings, you should consider that if a unit has been adequately publicized but has not sold after five or six months, the unit is probably overpriced.
 The implication of this is that most advertised prices you will see for resale units are too high.

 One of the difficulties in purchasing timeshare resales is locating and contacting owners of timeshare weeks that you might be interested in purchasing.
 Some of the principal ways of locating timeshare resales are summarized below:

-Ø Search the Internet.
-Many Internet sites (including TUG) have advertising sections that list timeshare units available for resale.
+- Search the Internet.
+Many Internet sites (including TUG) have advertising sections that list timeshare units available for resale like the Timeshare Marketplace.
 Many timeshare brokers also post their listings on the Internet.

 The process to complete a resale purchase will vary with the type of timeshare unit you are purchasing (deeded, right-to-use, points) and the legal requirements of the jurisdiction in which the timeshare is located.
 As a minimum, you will need to record your purchase with the resort or, in the case of a points program or vacation club, with the program operator.
 The resort or program operator will identify the procedures to follow to transfer ownership in their records, including the documents that need to be completed and the fees they charge to change the ownership records.

 If the timeshare is a deeded property, transferring title will normally also require that you record a deed transferring title with the governmental agency that records property ownership.
 The agency will usually charge a document-recording fee.
 If the sale includes purchasing title insurance, the title insurance company will conduct a title search and issue a title insurance policy.